Split programmable keyboards

 At the same time, I was experiencing some strange things with my clothes.
 Every shirt I owned suddenly decided to have a production defect.
 While walking down the street it was obvious to me that the buttons or the zipper were not vertically aligned.
 The first button was around my neck and in the center of my body, but once my eyes looked down, the last button was always pulling to the right side.
 So I though that was a shirt design decision gone wrong.
 No matter how much I've pulled and straightened them, they always reached back in the same invalid position after a few steps.
 And that happened to all my clothes.
 I've ignored this problem at first, since I didn't know what to make of it, or if it really was a problem, but I've paid close attention to it.
 In the end, unsurprisingly, I couldn't find anything wrong with the clothes.
 The cut was perfect on all of them.

 After a few more years of spending my time in computer rooms, I've started to develop wrist pain.
 A friend who is into these things concluded there is actually nothing wrong with my wrist, but my forearm muscles are contracted in an unnatural way.
 He suggested some stretching exercises and things became better for a while.
 But then I got shoulder pain and, eventually, back pain near my spine and close to my right shoulder.
 I became really worried now.
 I've never had any back pain in my life and I was a young and relatively active person, except the sitting down sessions.
 Some magic fingers detected that my muscles were unnaturally contracted.
 Massages became my medication for a while, but they were good for ten minutes after which I was in the same pain scenario.
-Luckily my wife noticed once day, between the massage sessions, that my back was not really straight; it had an s-shape to it and it was leaning to the right; my shoulders were uneven and the muscle around the right shoulder, the trapezius, was slightly more developed than the left one.
+Luckily my girlfriend noticed one day, between the massage sessions, that my back was not really straight; it had an s-shape to it and it was leaning to the right; my shoulders were uneven and the muscle around the right shoulder, the trapezius, was slightly more developed than the left one.
 In a matter of minutes, the wrist, shoulder, back and the wrong clothes suddenly lead me to the right conclusion: I did not sit straight at my computer, even though I thought I do.
 I was leaning heavily on the right side due to palm-pressing the Control key with some painful consequences developed over the years.
 From that moment on, I knew I had to get rid of this cheap piece of plastic and I began to earnestly look for alternatives, regardless of how much time it would take me to master a new kind of keyboard.

 Non-symmetrical tools and body postures in front of the display